mskott/mskott.github.io/content/posts/2023/how-i-do-backups/index.md

 Vorta's documentation includes a nice guide on how to [verify](https://docs.borgbase.com/verify/) your backup which I will also need to take a closer look at.
 For now I have backed up about 7,5GB of files to BorgBase, but have yet to try restoring them on another system.

-I would also like to take a look at [Borgmatic](https://torsion.org/borgmatic/) which looks like a very simple method of running Borg backups from the commandline.
+I would also like to take a look at [Borgmatic](https://torsion.org/borgmatic/) which looks like a very simple method of running Borg backups from the command-line.
 Could be useful on a server where Vorta wouldn't be of much help.